CodeGra-de/CodeGra.fs/README.md

 ## Installation
 You can install this package using `pip`.
-At the moment this package is not yet in the pip repositories, however you can install it directly from git: `pip3 install --user git+https://github.com/CodeGra-de/CodeGra.fs.git`.
-This installs to scripts, `cgfs` used to mount the file-system and `cgapi-consumer` used by editor plugins.
+At the moment this package is not yet in the pip repositories, however you can install it directly from git: `sudo pip3 install git+https://github.com/CodeGra-de/CodeGra.fs.git`.
+This installs two scripts, `cgfs` used to mount the file-system and `cgapi-consumer` used by editor plugins.
+You can also install `cgfs` by giving `pip` the `--user` flag, however make sure `$HOME/.local/bin` is in your `$PATH` in this case.

 Please note that `pip3` is used, this because CodeGra.fs only with works with python **3.5** or higher.
 It depends on: